Digital Badge in the Responsible Conduct of Research

 About the UCC Digital Badge in Responsible Conduct of Research

-The UCC digital badge in the Responsible Conduct of Research was launched in 2019 and has been recently reimagined for online delivery in 2020.
+The UCC digital badge in the Responsible Conduct of Research was launched in 2019, and while it was reconfigured during the Covid-19 pandemic for online delivery, since 2022 we have been able to offer a blended structure to the course, comprising a mixture of of in-person workshops and online content.
 The topics covered centre on Research Integrity, the FAIR Data Principles, Data Management and Reproducible Research.

 Most funding bodies, both Irish and European, now require evidence of training on these topics.
 Sections on Open Data and data management are included at application stage as a minimum or a data management plan is required as a first deliverable.

-For example, since 2016 the EU’s Horizon 2020 research funding programme has now a more specific set of rules on research integrity, to be followed by beneficiaries.
-This will be carried forward to Horizon Europe, where Open Data will be the default and a data management plan will be a requirement for all funded projects.
+For example, since the EU’s Horizon research funding programme has now a more specific set of rules on research integrity, to be followed by beneficiaries, where Open Data will be the default and a data management plan will be a requirement for all funded projects.

 The digital badge in the Responsible Conduct of Research is innovative and team-based training which will fulfil research integrity training requirements set by your funder, alongside an introduction to data management and will highlight where supports are to be found within the University.
 It was recently recognised as a “Pocket of Promise” in Nature, Research Integrity; nine ways to move from talk to walk.
 And has also been the subject of a guest blog on the UK Research Integrity Office website.